divyansh286/ELORA-AI-/README.md

-# 🧠 Elora AI Assistant
+# 🧠 Elora AI Chatbot

 **Elora AI** is a multi-modal, intelligent assistant that merges the power of conversational AI, image generation, and OCR technology.
 Built to be fast, functional, and creator-customizable, Elora is your complete personal assistant — right in your browser.